This is the complete WordPress SEO checklist for 2019.

 All these plugins are popular and available in free versions with limited features.
 But our recommendation will be SEO Press and RankMath.
 I think these are now providing more functionality and ease of use than Yoast SEO.

 At GrowthPix I use RankMath.
-By providing many features in its free version (with a promise of keeping the current list of features free for life) RankMath is also gaining lot of popularity and positive reviews.
+By providing many features in its free version (with a promise of keeping the current list of features free for life) RankMath is also gaining a lot of popularity and positive reviews.

 To install the SEO Plugin